-Attribute Measure Target Potential Impacts Upon Targets Access to Suitable Habitat Number of Artificial Barriers Species range within the site should not be restricted by artificial barriers to site use.
-No Breeding Behaviour Breeding Sites Conserve breeding sites in a natural condition No Moulting Behaviour Mould Haul-Out Sites Conserve moult haul-out sites in a natural condition No Resting Behaviour Resting Haul-Out Sites Conserve resting haul-out sites in a natural condition No Disturbance Level of Impact Human activities should occur at levels at do not adversely affect the harbour seal populations at this site.
+Attribute Measure Target Potential Impacts Upon Targets Access to Suitable Habitat Number of Barriers of Artificial Species range within the site should not be restricted by artificial barriers to site use.
+No Breeding Behaviour Breeding Sites Conserve breeding sites in a natural condition No Moulting Behaviour Mould Sites Haul-Out Conserve moult haul-out sites in a natural condition No Resting Behaviour Resting Sites Haul-Out Conserve resting haul-out sites in a natural condition No Disturbance Level of I mpact Human activities should occur at levels at do not adversely affect the harbour seal populations at this site.
 No